-Delectable, yet healthy, blondies with only 4 ingredients!
-Made with almond flour & coconut flour, they are naturally grain-free, gluten-free, oil-free, Paleo & vegan, plus I have a keto option!
+Vegan 4-ingredient almond flour blondies!
+They are naturally grain-free, gluten-free, oil-free, & Paleo, plus I have a keto option!

 If you like (or love) my 3-ingredient Almond Flour Cookies, I am confident these easy blondies will likewise fill you with joy.
 They are soft and chewy, as blondies should be, sweet, but not too sweet, a breeze to make, and variable in oh so many ways with different flavors, mix-ins, and toppings.

 Oh, and you can easily justify them as health food, too.
 That’s a blondie worth making (and eating!).

 Health Food Blondies, Made with Almond Flour & Coconut Flour

 - Made with just 4 ingredients (not counting water & salt)